rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

      - Do we advertise that conformance via capabilities and/or YANG features (both for configured and dynamic subscriptions)?
 This might be a case, where the use of features is reasonable.

    - For on-change, should a subscription be rejected (or not brought up) if there are no on-change notifiable nodes?
 Alternative is to offer implementation flexibility between these two approaches.
+     - Holger: Prefer for the subscription to be rejected.

    - Do we mandate that all implementations SHOULD support particular encodings (e.g., JSON, or JSON and CBOR)?
+      - Holger: MUST for JSON, SHOULD t.b.d.,
+      - James: MAY for all.
+      - Rob: SHOULD for JSON & CBOR (because JSON may not be popular in future ...)

 1. Issues/questions related to path filtering: